apache/nuttx/boards/sim/sim/sim/README.txt

 stack size and can be fixed by increasing the size of the NuttX stack that calls into X11.
 See the discussion "Stack Size Issues" above.

+Update: You may need issue this command with the latest Ubuntu before launch:

+  sudo xhost +

 Cygwin64 Issues
 ---------------
 There are some additional issues using the simulator with Cygwin64.
 Below is